MAaJIi/light-currency-converter/README.markdown

 Use with AutoComplete
 ---------------------
 jQuery Tagify plays well with jQuery UI Autocomplete Plugin.
-Setting th
+Setting the